NPodlozhniy/podlozhnyy-module/README.md

 # podlozhnyy-module

 A set of tools to simplify data analysis in particular:
- - risk analytics
+ - risk analytics package
+ - statistical utils for AB testing, analysis of correlations and variance
+ - bootstrap method and permutations criteria for non-parametric testing
- - time series construction
+ - time series analysis and forecasting
  - classical machine learning

 ### Getting started